Passer au contenu principal

 Responsible artificial intelligence principles at Elsevier

 Our solutions, both internal and external, enhance human decision-making.
 This approach is underpinned by our commitment to corporate responsibility, which we define as the way we do business, proactively working to increase our positive impact and prevent negative impact.
 We are using ever more sophisticated analytics and technology as we deliver higher value solutions.
-While the confluence of increasingly complex technology, proximity to decision making and potential impact on people creates new challenges, they also create many opportunities to benefit society.
+The intersection of advanced technology, its increasing closeness to decision-making, and its possible societal effects pose new risks but also offer numerous chances for societal benefits.

 Purpose and scope of the responsible AI principles

-Generally, we use the term Artificial Intelligence (AI) to describe machine based systems which infer solutions to set tasks and have a degree of autonomy.
-The scope of these Principles, however, is broader than AI and includes any machine driven insights resulting from the tools and techniques within the field of data science.
+Generally, we use the term Artificial Intelligence (AI) to describe machine-based systems, including generative AI systems, which infer solutions to set tasks and have a degree of autonomy.
+The scope of our Principles, however, is broader than AI and includes any machine driven insights resulting from the tools and techniques within the field of data science.
 These Principles provide high level guidance for anyone at Elsevier working on designing, developing, and deploying machine-driven insights.

 They provide a risk-based framework drawing on best practice from within our company and other organizations.
 Individual business areas own the practical implementation of the principles.
 Elsevier has robust policies and processes in place that are applicable to AI-enabled solutions.
 The purpose of the Responsible AI Principles is to complement these.
 AI is a field that evolves continually, at unprecedented speed and scale.
 These Principles will iterate over time, based on colleague and customer feedback, as well as industry and legislative trends.
 This will allow us to be proactive, ensuring our solutions develop in line with our values, and maintaining our stance as a thought leader in the market.